ConversationalComponents/examples/README.md

 ```

 ## More About The Examples <a name="MoreAboutExample"></a>
-In this repo we demostrate integration with coco, nlu platforms and other services to create a chatbot
+In this repo we demostrate integration with CoCo, nlu platforms and other services to create a chatbot
 Below is some general info about the architecture

 Live bot demo: https://webdemo1-dot-coco-235210.appspot.com

 ### Adding new comp <a name="subparagraph1"></a>
-call coco with the user input and get the component's response
+Call CoCo with the user input and get the component's response.

 ```python
 def coco_exchange(component_id, session_id, **kwargs):